velvetsnowman/CurriculumVitae/README.md

 | [Projects](#projects) | [Skills](#skills) | [Personal Achievements](#personal-achievements) | [Education](#education) | [Experience](#experience) |

-With over 8 years of experience working in the hospitality industry in Australia, England and France I have developed strong communication skills and the ability to deliver in a time pressured environment.
-My passion for cuisine was developed over several years living and studying in multiple African countries.
-During my time in Africa, I was exposed to diverse cultures and social demographics which means I am highly adaptable and able to collaborate in diverse working groups.
+With over 8 years of experience working in the hospitality industry in Australia, England and France, I have developed strong communication skills and the ability to deliver in a time-pressured environment.
+My passion for cuisine was developed over several years living and studying in ten countries around the world.
+During my 14 years in Africa, I was exposed to diverse cultures and social demographics which means I am highly adaptable and able to collaborate in diverse working groups.

-In August 2015, I successfully opened a restaurant in Paris, France.
+In 2015, I successfully opened a restaurant in Paris, France.
 To establish the business I negotiated the franchise terms;
 documented a detailed business plan to secure funding from an independent bank; identified a premises and oversaw the conversion from retail shop to restaurant.
 During the three years that the restaurant traded I gained first-hand experience at managing and leading a